 Microfiber: Microfiber is a synthetic material that is usually soft, lightweight, and somewhat lustrous.
 Sheets made of microfiber tend to be affordable and easy to care for, but they typically don’t allow as much airflow as those made of natural materials, which could lead to overheating.

-The weave, how the fabric is constructed, affects its texture, breathability, moisture-wicking, and more.
+The weave, which alludes to how the fabric is constructed, affects its texture, breathability, moisture-wicking, and more.
 Since each weave performs differently, some are better suited to cooling than others.

-Cooling sheets can be an ideal choice for anyone who struggles with overheating during the night.
+Cooling sheets can be an ideal choice if you struggle with overheating during the night.
 Some people choose to use cooling sheets seasonally, putting them on the bed during summer months and trading them out for a cozier option in winter.
 While this is certainly an option, many cooling sheets are comfortable year-round.
-When paired with a blanket and/or comforter, they can keep the sleeper warm in winter without a high risk of overheating.
+When paired with a blanket and/or comforter, they can keep you warm in winter without a high risk of overheating.

 Anyone might enjoy cooling sheets, but they may be especially ideal for:

-Shoppers should be wary of thread counts over 600-800.
+You should be wary of thread counts over 600-800.
 Some manufacturers increase the thread count without necessarily improving the quality by using different construction techniques, like wrapping two threads around each other.
-While high thread count sheets are frequently high quality, customers must shop carefully to ensure they know what they’re getting for their money.
+While high thread count sheets are frequently high quality, you must shop carefully to ensure they know what they’re getting for your money.

 The optimal thread count for sheets may also depend on the type of fabric.

 For cotton sheets, 400-700 is often the ideal range.
 However, sheets with a thread count above around 300 are typically heavier, so they may not be as breathable as lower thread count options.
-Shoppers looking for cooling cotton sheets may find the best balance of breathability and softness from a 300 thread count sheet set.
+If you are looking for cooling cotton sheets, you may find the best balance of breathability and softness from a 300 thread count sheet set.

 Most sheet sets made of other materials will share a similar thread count range to cotton.
 While you can find higher thread count options, cooling Tencel and bamboo sheets are usually close to the 300 thread count mark.

-Return policies vary greatly between companies, so customers should carefully review each company’s policies and procedures.
+Return policies vary greatly between companies, so you should carefully review each company’s policies and procedures.
 Some companies do not accept returns for sheets or only allow returns of new, unused items.
-Others have more liberal policies that give customers a chance to try the sheets and return them if they aren’t satisfied.
+Others have more liberal policies that give you a chance to try the sheets and return them if they aren’t satisfied.

-With multiple cooling products on the market, sheets are not a sleeper’s only options for staying cool and comfortable.
+With multiple cooling products on the market, sheets are not your only options for staying cool and comfortable.
 Some mattresses and pillows are engineered specifically for cooling.
 Lightweight, breathable sleepwear can also make a big difference.
 Additionally, using a fan helps air circulate to reduce heat buildup.